BenIlies/NoPASARAN/docs/tutorial/ssh_certificates.rst

 How SSH Certificate-Based Authentication Works
 ----------------------------------------------

 SSH certificates don't offer extra cryptography benefits beyond SSH public keys.
+Instead, they streamline the process of managing public keys.
+The SSH server only needs to trust the Certificate Authority (CA) rather than every user's public key.

-The process involves setting up a certificate authority (CA).
-In OpenSSH, the CA certificate is a public and private key pair with added data.
-The CA's private key signs user and host certificates.
-For user authentication, the SSH client provides the user certificate to the SSH server during each new connection.
-The server verifies the certificate against the CA's public key.
+For SSH, a CA is a trusted entity that signs user and host certificates.
+The SSH client provides its certificate to the SSH server during connection, which the server then verifies against the CA's public key.
+Likewise, the SSH server provides its certificate to the client for verification.

 Generating Certificate Authority (CA)
 -------------------------------------